 - Weight loss or weight gain

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including other symptoms you may have noticed.
-Some routine tests your veterinarian may wish to perform include:

 - Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat including how the organs are functioning, to check for signs of infection or anemia.